 When I left the law in 2016, I set out to become a business owner and start my own online coaching business (a health coaching business at the time!).
 I knew I’d be coaching clients and offering coaching services like 1:1 6-month programs, VIP days, and workshops.
-Luckily I had the whole Esquire thing going for me — so I knew what kinds of coaching contracts I needed to work with people.
+Luckily I had the whole Esquire thing going for me — so I knew what kinds of coaching contracts I needed to work with people (and how to establish expectations with coaching clients since I had to much experience with attorney client relationships).
 I just had to figure out the online coaching part, first 😉

 Online coaching usually means offering coaching services or selling coaching programs via courses and memberships online.
 It doesn’t mean that you never work with or see clients in person — but the bulk of your marketing and work is done through your website, social media, and digital marketing.

-Between the rise in working virtually, and the desire for that laptop lifestyle (aka the freedom from the 9-5 behind a desk), you can find an online coach in almost every industry you can think of.
+Between the rise in working virtually, and the desire for that laptop lifestyle (aka the freedom from the 9-5 behind a desk), online coaching has become a booming industry.

-And part of what makes online coaching so enticing is just how simple it is to get started.
-Some of my most successful customers and friends started with a simple website or Instagram page to get their business up and running.
+And part of what makes an online coaching business so enticing is just how simple it is to get started.
+Some of my most successful customers and friends started with a simple website or Instagram page to get their business up and running for a very small amount of money.

 But just because it’s easier to start an online business than it is to open a bakery (but not more delicious, obviously) doesn’t mean that you don’t need legal protection.
 There’s this (false) myth out there that because you’re starting an online business, you don’t need the same type of legal protection that you would if you started a good ol’ brick and mortar business.